Aelita: Plot

-Los's jealousy gets out of control and he shoots Natasha: disguising himself as Spiridonov with a wig, false beard and glasses, he goes into hiding and makes plan to escape to Mars in a rocketship he has been constructing.
+Los's jealousy gets out of control and he shoots Natasha.
+Disguising himself as Spiridonov with a wig, false beard and glasses, he goes into hiding and makes a plan to escape to Mars in a rocket ship he has been constructing.
 A friend of his, Gusev (Nikolai Batalov), an ex-soldier, agrees to go with him.
-They take off, not knowing at first that Kratsov has stowed away (thinking he has been following Spiridonov and not realizing he's on a spaceship).
+They take off, not knowing at first that Kratsov has stowed away (thinking he has been following Spiridonov and not realizing he is on a spaceship).
 Los confuses Kratsov by removing the disguise.

 They land on Mars.
 Tuskub orders them killed, ignoring Aelita's pleas for their safety.
 Kratsov is taken before Tuskub and demands that the soldiers arrest the other two: he is promptly arrested.
 The chief astronomer comes to Aelita and tells her where Los's ship has landed; she instructs her maid to kill him.
-The maid is arrested and sent to the slaves' caves - Gusev, who has taken a fancy to her, follows.
+The maid is arrested and sent to the slaves' caves – Gusev, who has taken a fancy to her, follows.

-Aelita and Los meet and fall in love, though Los occasionally sees her as Natasha (so do we).
+Aelita and Los meet and fall in love, though Los occasionally sees her as Natasha (so does the audience).
 They are arrested and sent to the caves.

 Gusev tells the slaves of his own country's revolution and foments a revolt, which Aelita takes command of.
-Tuskub is overthrown and the army sides with Aelita - she commands them to fire on the workers and herd them back to the caves - she intends to rule Mars herself.
+Tuskub is overthrown and the army sides with Aelita.
+She commands them to fire on the workers and herd them back to the caves – she intends to rule Mars herself.
 Disgusted, Los kills Aelita (seeing her as Natasha as he does so).

-Suddenly back on Earth, it's clear that all this is a daydream.
+Suddenly back on Earth, it is clear that all this is a daydream.
 Erlikh is arrested for theft.
-A poster on a wall advertises a maker of tires - 'Anta Odeli Uta': the wireless message had been an advertisement.
-Los had not injured or killed Natasha and they make up: he burns his spaceship plans and promises to stop daydreaming.
+A poster on a wall advertises a maker of tires – 'Anta Odeli Uta': the wireless message had been an advertisement.
+Los had not injured or killed Natasha; he burns his spaceship plans and promises to stop daydreaming.